 Chef and Author Eileen Clarke

-Eileen Clarke is the author of 9 wild game cookbooks including; Sausage Season: Making your wild meat wildly amazing, and Slice of the Wild: cut and cook game for your table.
+Eileen Clarke is the author of 9 wild game cookbooks including; Sausage Season: Making your wild meat wildly amazing, and Slice of the Wild: 100 Venison Recipes.
 She is on the Duck’s Unlimited Culinary Council, and has served as game cooking columnist for two national magazines (Field & Stream and Successful Hunter), as well as written hunting stories for many other national magazines.
 Eileen lives in Montana with her husband, John Barsness (who writes for the hunting and handloading magazines), and their chocolate Lab, Lena.